 7.2.3.
 Although the casualty levels have improved, especially fatalities, there is still much work to be done to further improve road safety.
 This will include targeting engineering solutions, by maintaining a priority list of locations where collision data justifies more detailed investigation, in order to identify any patterns or trends.
 The aim is to identify opportunities to deliver engineering schemes that reduce collisions and casualties and promote use of more sustainable transport.
-Not all the road safety issues can be resolved by engineering, but this approach will maximise the opportunity to use engineering where appropriate.
+Not all the road safety issues can be resolved by engineering where appropriate.
 Initially, the casualty data has been analysed and the top 25 locations for further investigation identified, based upon collision and casualty rates.
 Engineering solutions would be supported by the appropriate education, training and publicity.
 An annual review of data will be conducted to ensure the list is up to date and the effect of engineering solutions implemented will be evaluated.